intechstudio/grid-documentation/docs/wiki/more/immediate-send.md

 ## Things to try

 Try using the above function in a Code Block on a potentiometer and watch the first LED get brighter on each module in your setup!
+You can find it in Profile Cloud, it's called "Coloring with immediate send".

 <ImageLightbox imageSrc={img1} citation={"Setting LED colors on all connected Grid modules with just one fader!"}/>